climatepolicyradar/navigator-db-client/README.md

 1. A release is published in `navigator-db-client`
 2. The workflow triggers and checks out dependent repositories
 3. Updates the `db-client` dependency version in `pyproject.toml`
-4. Updates `poetry.lock` with the new version
+4. Updates `uv.lock` with the new version
 5. Creates a pull request with the changes

 ### Currently supported repositories